Diabetic Eye Care

-Many patients that present with decreased vision due to diabetes have a small amount of fluid accumulation in an area of the retina called the macula.
-OCT imaging is the technology of choice when monitoring changes within the macula, which is a cross sectional scan of the area.
+Many patients who present with decreased vision due to diabetes have a small amount of fluid accumulation in an area of the retina called the macula.
+OCT imaging is the technology of choice when monitoring changes within the macula, which is a cross-sectional scan of the area.
 The photo to the left is of a macular scan of an eye affected by DME.